12 Things to do in Hay

 Riverside Walking & Cycling Trail

-For nature enthusiasts and outdoor adventurers, the Riverside Walking & Cycling Trail in Hay offers a perfect escape into the natural beauty of the region.
+For nature enthusiasts and outdoor adventurers, the Riverside Walking & Cycling Trail in Hay offers an escape into the natural beauty of the region.

-This scenic trail meanders alongside the picturesque Murrumbidgee River, providing an ideal setting for leisurely walks or cycling.
+This scenic trail meanders alongside the picturesque Murrumbidgee River, providing an great setting for leisurely walks or cycling.

-The path is well-maintained, with plenty of spots to sit, relax, and enjoy the serene waterscape.
+The path is well-maintained, with plenty of spots to sit, relax, and enjoy the serenity.

 As you explore the trail, keep an eye out for the local birdlife and the lush riverbank vegetation.